tuantvk/29-seconds-of-react/README.md

 ### Select

-Renders a `<select>` element that uses a callback function to pass its value to the parent component.
+Hiển thị một phần tử `<select>` khi thay đổi giá trị sẽ gọi hàm callback và truyền giá trị của nó cho parent component.

 * Use object destructuring to set defaults for certain attributes of the `<select>` element.
 * Render a `<select>` element with the appropriate attributes and use the `callback` function in the `onChange` event to pass the value of the textarea to the parent.